 5. Use Temporary Dye

-For the same reason, you should switch from purple shampoo to purple conditioner; you should switch from permanent to temporary dyes.
+For the same reason, you should switch from purple shampoo to purple conditioner and from permanent to temporary dyes.

 Temporary dyes deposit color on a more superficial level than semi-permanent and permanent dyes can.
-This is because semi-permanent and permanent dyes use developers to open up the hair strand for easier deposit.
+This is because semi-permanent and permanent dyes use developers to open the hair strand for more accessible deposit.
 However, the developer does tend to irritate the hair shaft.
 Abrasion on the hair shaft opens up the hair to split ends.

 Temporary dyes are easier to apply.
 They wash out quicker than permanent dyes, but you can extend their life considerably by using purple shampoos or conditioners.